ehlesp/smallab-k8s-pve-guide/G012 - Host hardening 06 ~ Network hardening with sysctl.md

 ## About `sysctl`

-The `sysctl` framework looks for system configuration files distributed on several locations of your system, and will parse them at boot time in a concrete order.
+The `sysctl` framework looks for system configuration files distributed on a couple of locations in your system, and will parse them at boot time in a concrete order.
 Inside the folders, `sysctl` will read the files in lexicographical order.

-In your PVE system you'll find the following files.
+In your PVE system you'll find the following files:

-1. `/etc/sysctl.d/99-sysctl.conf` : symlink to `/etc/sysctl.conf`
+1. `/etc/sysctl.d/README.sysctl`\
-2. `/etc/sysctl.d/README.sysctl` : this is **not** a file `sysctl` will read.
+   This is **not** a file `sysctl` will read.

+2. `/usr/lib/sysctl.d/10-coredump-debian.conf`

 3. `/usr/lib/sysctl.d/10-pve.conf`

 4. `/usr/lib/sysctl.d/10-pve-ct-inotify-limits.conf`

-5. `/usr/lib/sysctl.d/50-pid-max.conf`
+5. `/usr/lib/sysctl.d/50-default.conf`

-6. `/usr/lib/sysctl.d/99-protect-links.conf`
+6. `/usr/lib/sysctl.d/50-pid-max.conf`

 7. `/usr/lib/sysctl.d/pve-firewall.conf`
-8. `/lib/sysctl.d/` : same as `/usr/lib/sysctl.d/`, since `/lib` is just a symlink to `/usr/lib/`
-9. `/etc/sysctl.conf`

 See how Proxmox VE already has its own files, the ones with the `pve` string in their names.

-Also notice that the `sysctl.conf` file will be read **twice**: first as `99-sysctl.conf`, and last as `sysctl.conf`.
+On the other hand, there is the directory `/lib/sysctl.d/`.
+This path is just the same `/usr/lib/sysctl.d/` directory since `/lib` is just a symlink to `/usr/lib/`.

 > [!IMPORTANT]
 > **The `sysctl` configuration files get sorted in memory by their names**\